cheetamaru/blog/en/discogs/features/index.md

 # Development Diary: Discogs Revisualized – Features and MVP

-App Feature Description
+App Features Description

-::: warning Attention
+::: warning Attention!
 The MVP version (Minimum Viable Product) will differ slightly from the full version!
 :::